emel-cakar/10_health_33823095/README.md

 Open MySQL Workbench and run these two files in order:

-1. `sql/create_db.sql` — creates the fittrack database and tables
+1. `sql/create_db.sql` — creates the health database and tables
 2. `sql/insert_test_data.sql` — inserts sample users and workouts for testing

 ### 4. Set up the environment file